Track and Field

 Note on competitions:

 The focus for the Junior Development Program is to gradually introduce athletes to competition.
-We hold low key intra-club meets held to introduce athletes to competition.
+We encourage athletes to first participate in relay teams and then graduate participate as an individual.
 The competition season for clubs overlaps that for schools; the school season ending in late May, the club season ending in late July; the major meets being the BC JD Pentathlon Championships and BC JD Championships.

 The focus for athletes at all meets should be on enjoying the experience, learning how to do their best in a variety of events and challenging themselves to improve their own marks.
 We will be encouraging athletes to pursue Provincial Crests that can be earned by establishing marks in a variety of events.